-5.1 Initially Starting, Configuring, and Checking System Operation when E/W NCU

-5.1.1 Initial Startup Preparation
+Initially Starting, Configuring, and Checking System Operation when e/w NCU Initial Startup Preparation

-- Ensure that all blocks except the last one in the "Installation Acceptance Checklist" on page 1 have been checked. - Refer to the separate NCU User Manual supplied with your Power System for complete Controller operating information. - Refer to the Configuration Drawing (C-drawing) supplied with your Power System for the values of your system's adjustable parameters.
+- Ensure that all blocks except the last one in the "Installation Acceptance Checklist" on page 11 have been checked. - Refer to the separate NCU User Manual supplied with your Power System for complete Controller operating information. - Refer to the Configuration Drawing (C-drawing) supplied with your Power System for settings of adjustable parameters.